 How Much Can I Claim For A Hit And Run Accident?

-No matter whether or not any property has been damaged or someone has been hurt, it is still a criminal offense if a driver fails to stop after a road traffic accident.
+Whether or not any property has been damaged or someone has been hurt, it is still a criminal offense if a driver fails to stop after a road traffic accident.
 If you have been injured in a hit and run accident, as well as the injuries you may suffer, these accidents can cause emotional trauma and could also end up costing you money.
 Hit and run accidents should be reported to the police and (if people are injured) the other emergency services.
 You should also contact and notify your insurance provider within 24 hours of the accident happening.
 This applies even if you are not making a claim against your own insurance.

 If you are unfortunate enough to have suffered an injury by a driver who failed to stop, you may still be entitled to make a compensation claim, even if you can not identify the driver or do not have any details of the person who is liable for your injuries.
 Whilst this can make you claim more complex to conduct, our expert team can still help you.